 Adaptive Payments will be restricted to select partners for approved use cases and should not be used for new integrations without guidance from PayPal. […]

 At PayPal Developer, we are constantly looking at new ways to expand our outreach into the community to provide the solutions that developers need, where they choose to be.
-This is why we work within different external communities, such as Stack Overflow to help with technical integrations, and […]
+This is why we work within different external communities, such as Stack Overflow to help with technical integrations, and Github for much of our […]

 This is part 2 of creating a subscription service.
 This second step to creating a subscription for a user is to create and execute a billing agreement, based on an existing activated billing plan.
 This tutorial assumes that you have already gone through and activated a Billing Plan in part 1, and have an […]